 Are there any similarities between the military and AT&T that helped you transition to the company?

 Obviously, the technology is different, but the way you set up a perimeter or the way you would set up a checkpoint if you were in an urban warfare environment is very similar to cybersecurity.
-In my role heading AT&T’s commercial cybersecurity business, I still chart defensive tactics and strategies, but this time it’s for business customers.
+In my previous role heading AT&T's commercial cybersecurity business, I still charted defensive tactics and strategies, but this time it was for business customers.
 My position at AT&T is a natural extension of what I’ve been trained to do my entire life.

 For instance, ‘We’re going to put this up; we’re going to look for these behaviors; we’re going to try to stop people with this wall; we’re going to limit entry and exit points; we’re going to constantly have scouts out looking here; we’re going to have people trying to penetrate us so they can teach us what we need to do better;’ – these are all things that are parts of the basic military training that I was indoctrinated in at West Point.
 I tell people all the time that it’s in my DNA to protect others.
 I haven’t felt a calling like this since I was in the Army.